-This area is covered by the screen colour, and starts with a fixed offset of $8 \mu s$ from the leading edge of the horizontal sync pulse in the horizontal direction.
+This area is covered by the screen colour, and starts with a fixed offset of 8 μs from the leading edge of the horizontal sync pulse in the horizontal direction.
 A vertical offset is not necessary.
-For a summary, see following:
+For a summary, see the following:

-Horizontal: Start at 8 $\mu s$ after leading edge of H-Sync for 56 $\mu s$ .
+Horizontal: Start at 8 μ s after leading edge of horizontal sync for 56 μ s.